kubeflow/website/content/en/docs/distributions/gke/deploy/project-setup.md

     * [kubeflow/kubeflow #3936](https://github.com/kubeflow/kubeflow/issues/3936)
       requests a Kubeflow configuration to work with a free trial project.

-1. Read the GCP guide to [resource quotas](https://cloud.google.com/compute/quotas) to understand the quotas on resource usage that Compute Engine enforces, and to learn how to check your quota and how to request an increase in quota.
+1. Read the Google Cloud guide to [resource quotas](https://cloud.google.com/compute/quotas) to understand the quotas on resource usage that Compute Engine enforces, and to learn how to check your quota and how to request an increase in quota.